mikkokotola/webcodingforbeginners/README.md

 ## Wrap-up
 What have we done?
 Short answer: we've built a working **front-end** application.
 Front-end refers to code that is executed in the user's browser: the HTML, CSS and Javascript.
 The front-end communicates with a **back-end**, which means servers where the application data is stored (usually in databases of some kind).
 In our application's case the back-end was offered by the World Bank; we did not have to build a separate back-end for our app since we did not need e.g. authentication of the users or save any data about the users.
 The World Bank had done a lot of work collecting and proprocessing the data, has it stored in databases and offers it to us through a web API.
 Thank you World Bank!
 Very often the front-end communicates with the back-end using HTTP requests, just like our front-end does.

 During this course, you have learned to work with the essential technologies of current web applications: HTML, CSS and Javascript.
 You have got your hands on some real World Bank data and used some tools offered to us by the web community: the visualization library Chart.js and the Bootstrap stylesheet.
 You have build a working web app.
 How was this possible?
 One notable factor making this possible is **openness**.
 We used open data from World Bank, open source code (the app itself and the mentioned tools) and worked using the open internet.
 Another view into the app is that we composed it by using several quite high-level pieces.
-This is in fact how many of the applications and services are born: the starting point is a customer need or an idea for a new service, and the application is built to realized that idea by using many different data sources and ready software components.
+This is in fact how many of the applications and services are born: the starting point is a customer need or an idea for a new service, and the application is built to realize that idea by using many different data sources and ready software components.
 There is not necessarily that much own code, and the code that is there is mainly tying together the different components to produce something new, something unique.

-So hopefully you have enjoyed the journey and have some new skills and insights to take home!
+That's it for the basic part of this course!
+Hopefully you have enjoyed the journey and have some new skills and insights to take home!
+If you still want to continue learning and improving your Population Graphs app, there are several options for extra assignments below.
+But at this point, please submit your code files and take a moment to give feedback about the course.

+## Submit your files
+*The link for submitting files will be added here.*

 ## Feedback
 We would love to get some feedback from you.
 Regardless of whether you have worked on this material in an instructed workshop or by yourself as a MOOC.
 Feedback helps us recognize what is working and which parts we should still improve for the future.

 Give feedback using the [feedback form](https://forms.office.com/Pages/ResponsePage.aspx?id=qBDdu9lHMkWtPpjJdV-yPexVQAMN-VxKqazZ40sdgU9UMU40VlcxNjNYOFVMUkxVVzlMWUtQQ0NQVSQlQCN0PWcu).
-It will take you about 2 minutes.
+It will take you about 3-5 minutes.

 ## Extra assignments
 If you are still eager to learn more and improve you app, here are some assignments to improve the app.
+You can look through them and pick any you would like.
+The order does not really matter.
+The assignments do not have as detailed instructions as you have previously seen and will require you to think about what you want to achieve and find solutions yourself.
+Which is what coding is all about!

 ### Small assignments
 - **Customize the look of the graph** by adjusting the Chart.js parameters.
 For colours, see e.g. https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Colors/Color_picker_tool